AriFordsham/GHCWiki/debugging/compiled-code.md

-For example, if you're stopped in a code fragment `s28a_info`, then you should be able to search for `s28a` in the STG output and find it - but you first have to find which module it comes from, and the best way to do that is to grep for `s28a` in all the modules of your program.
+For example, if you're stopped in a code fragment `s28a_info`, then hopefully you can use `info line` to see what `s28a_info` is.
+You should also be able to search for `s28a` in the STG output and find it - but you first have to find which module it comes from, and the best way to do that is to grep for `s28a` in all the modules of your program.